Linked: Women in cybersecurity need more than inspiration

-What Sherri talks about in regards to the security industry is something I’m seeing over and over again when reading about diversity.
+What Sherri talks about in regard to the security industry is something I see over and over again when reading about diversity.
 The child care question.

 Let me share another resource on the topic with you.
 In December, there was an episode of People I Mostly Admire with Claudia Goldin, where she talked about the concept of “Greedy work”.

-The topic she was chatting about was the gender pay gap and how much child care contributes to it, and one of the reasons we have a gender pay cap, aside from the percentage that is actually discrimination, is that greedy work doesn’t account for child care, but it pays more.
-So in many families, they have to make a choice between less pay and the flexibility to equally share the child care.
-The economics of that don’t usually make sense, so one parent takes on the greedy work to maximize the family income while the other steps back to a more flexible role in order to provide the majority of child care.
-With social norms being what they are, and the other issues that contribute to a gender pay gap, that most often means the man in a heterosexual couple, and here we are with women being vastly underrepresented in these types of positions.
+The topic she was chatting about was the gender pay gap and how much child care contributes to it, and one of the reasons we have a gender pay cap, aside from the percentage that is discrimination, is that greedy work doesn’t account for child care, but it pays more.
+So in many families, they have to make a choice between less pay and the flexibility to share the child care equally.
+The economics of that don’t usually make sense, so one parent takes on the greedy work to maximize the family income while the other steps back to a more flexible role to provide the majority of child care.
+With social norms being what they are and the other issues contributing to a gender pay gap, that most often means the man in a heterosexual couple, so here we are with women being vastly underrepresented in these positions.

 One of the solutions, of course, is for all of us to make it easier for those roles to be interchangeable.
 I suspect one easy thing we could do is to stop judging mothers and fathers by different standards.
 A man who takes on a greedy job for the sake of financially taking care of his family is no more a good father than a woman who does the same is a bad mother, and yet don’t many of us judge them exactly that way?

-As Claudia points out, this issue goes beyond a gender pay gap, because even in homosexual relationships with children, the same kinds of decisions have to be made.
-In order to cover child care and not take an economic hit, one partner needs to take on a greedy job.
-There’s no gender pay gap there, but there is a household inequality that comes into play.
+As Claudia points out, this issue goes beyond a gender pay gap because even in homosexual relationships with children, the same decisions must be made.
+To cover child care and not take an economic hit, one partner needs to take on a greedy job.
+There’s no gender pay gap there, but there is household inequality that comes into play.

-To me, the real question is why are so many jobs “greedy” when they don’t necessarily need to be?
+The real question is, why are so many jobs “greedy” when they don’t necessarily need to be?
 Why do we put such a premium on these jobs?
-Why are the requirements for these jobs including things like travel and being a recognized thought-leader by speaking and presenting at in-person events, so demanding?
-Why do we pay less to people who actually try and have some kind of work-life balance instead of selling their souls to the job?
+Why are the requirements for these jobs, including travel and being a recognized thought leader by speaking and presenting at in-person events, so demanding?
+Why do we pay less to people who try and have some kind of work-life balance instead of selling their souls for the job?
 Why does our industry give so much respect to the people who are free to meet these often ridiculous demands and not the equally talented people who are not free to do so because they have a life outside of work, including children?